 The cloud has revolutionized the computing industry and enabled many applications, business models and enterprises, which otherwise wouldn’t have existed.
 Immediate availability, scalability, minimal capital expenditure and streamlined developer experience are the main benefits of the cloud— but they come at a cost.

-After exploring innovative approaches, at Picovoice we have been able to prove that cutting cloud-dependency of speech recognition is possible.
-Local speech recognition with cloud-level accuracy is possible and can be accessible to everyone.
-By bringing speech recognition to local, closer to where data resides (on-prem server, desktop, mobile…) instead of data being sent to a 3rd party cloud, Picovoice gives the control back to enterprises by decreasing costs order of magnitude, minimizing latency, security and privacy risks, as well as the carbon footprint.
+After experimenting with innovative approaches, Picovoice has been able to develop Cheetah Streaming Speech-to-Text and Leopard Speech-to-Text - two speech-to-text engines that cut the cloud dependency of speech recognition.
+Local speech recognition with cloud-level accuracy is possible and now accessible to everyone through the Picovoice Console.
+Picovoice’s speech-to-text engines also provide offline features, including time stamps, diarization, word confidence, and more.
+By bringing speech recognition closer to where the data resides (such as on-prem server, desktop, or mobile) instead of a 3rd party cloud, Picovoice brings control back to enterprises.
+Ultimately, developers experience minimized latency, security and privacy risks and carbon footprints.